afrut/learn-gcp/notes.md

 - **HDFS** is the Hadoop Distributed File System.
 It's a file system whose data is stored in a cluster of machines.
 - Use **ephemeral** clusters where possible.
 It is recommended to configure a cluster for a specific type of job, spin up the cluster, run the job, and stop the cluster.
 This way, cluster configuration can be optimized for the specific job and users can save on costs by not having clusters with low usage.
 - The number of preemptible workers should be less than **50%** of total workers in the cluster.
+- Can use BigQuery connector to set BigQuery as a source and sink.
 - `roles/dataproc.editor` will provide permissions to stop clusters, initiate workflow templates, and other common user tasks.
 - `gcloud dataproc clusters update --num-secondary-workers` updates the number of secondary workers in a node.
-- `gcloud clusters dataproc create --gce-pd-kms-key` specifies the key used to protect the cluster.
+- `gcloud dataproc clusters create --gce-pd-kms-key` specifies the key used to protect the cluster.
+- `gcloud dataproc clusters create --no-address` creates a cluster whose VMs are isolated from the public internet and have no public IP addresses.
+Private Google access must be enabled.

 ### Dataflow
 - Based on the **Apache Beam** open-source project.
+- Uses the same pipelines for batch and streaming data.
 - Because streaming data can be unbounded, a **window** is specified to bound data to be analyzed.
-    - sliding (hopping): Every 5 minutes, compute the average in the last hour.
+    - **sliding (hopping)**: Every 5 minutes, compute the average in the last hour.
 Can overlap.
-    - fixed (tumbling): Every hour, compute the average.
+    - **fixed (tumbling)**: Every hour, compute the average.
 Cannot overlap.
-    - session: For the time that a user was active, compute the average.
+    - **session**: For the time that a user was active, compute the average.
 Start and end intervals depend on external events.
     - single **global window**: For data that is bounded and to be analyzed in a single window.
 - **Apache Beam** is analogous to this service.
 It implements and Apache Beam runner.
 - **Watermark** is a time after the end time of a window after which no more late-arriving data is accepted into the window's computation.
+- **Triggers** determine when to emit aggregated results as data arrives.
+By default, results are emitted when the watermark passes the end of the window.
+- Triggers can be set on any combination of the following conditions:
+    - **Event time**, as indicated by the timestamp on each data element.
+    - **Processing time**, which is the time that the data element is processed at any given stage in the pipeline.
+    - The **number of data elements** in a collection.
 - A **PCollection** represents key-value pair data in a distributed fashion.
 - A **side input** is an additional input that your `DoFn` can access each time it processes an element in the input PCollection.
 - A **custom window** is created using WindowFn functions to implement windows based on data-driven gaps.
-- **FlexRS** or flexible resource scheduling reduces batch processing costs using scheduling techniques and preemptible VMs.
+- **Flexors** or flexible resource scheduling reduces batch processing costs using scheduling techniques and preemptible VMs.
 - Runs distributed jobs on worker virtual machines.
 These machines use persisten disks to store window state and shuffle storage.
 - Instead of running distributed jobs on VMs, the backend service **Streaming Engine** can be used to run the same distributed jobs with better autoscaling and reduced resource usage.
 - **Dataflow Shuffle** is a backend service that can offload shuffle processing (GroupByKey, CoGroupByKey, Combine) from VMs.
 Only available in batch jobs.
 Used by batch jobs by default.